IBM/blockchain-application-using-fabric-java-sdk/README.md

 The previous step creates all required docker images with the appropriate configuration.
 To work with this network using Hyperledger Fabric SDK java 1.0.0, perform the following steps.

 * The java client sources are present in the folder `java` of the repo.
-* Please check your environment before executing the next step.
-You should able to run `mvn` commands properly.
+* Check your environment before executing the next step.
+Make sure, you are able to run `mvn` commands properly.
 * Open a command terminal and navigate to the `java` directory in the repo.
 Run the command `mvn install`.

    ```